ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

-If the fulfillment data, for instance, that we receive from a publisher contains a ROR ID, or a Ringgold ID, we've immediately got a match to the full ROR to Ringgold record.
+If the fulfillment data, for instance, that we receive from a publisher contains a ROR ID, or a Ringgold ID, we've immediately got a match to the full ROR or Ringgold record.
 So where those are used in the publisher data, we will match that to the standard records.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French